Professor Richard Scolyer

 In 2006, Professor Scolyer was awarded the degree of Doctor of Medicine by The University of Sydney for his thesis of publications on melanocytic pathology.
-He received NSW Premier's Awards for Outstanding Cancer Research in 2009, 2012, 2013, 2014, 2016, 2017 and the Thomson Reuters 2015 Citation Award in the Clinical Medicine category.
+He received NSW Premier's Awards for Outstanding Cancer Research in 2009, 2012, 2013, 2014, 2016, 2017 and 2018, the Thomson Reuters 2015 Citation Award in the Clinical Medicine category, 2018 William O. Russell/Joanne Vandenberge Hill Award for Lifetime Achievement in Anatomical Pathology, MD Anderson Cancer Center and the Research Australia’s 2018 GSK Award for Research Excellence. .
 His publications have received most highly cited awards on five other occasions.
-According to Thomson Reuters ISI Web of Knowledge, Professor Scolyer is the highest ever published scientist in the world in the field of melanoma pathology and he also has the highest H index in this field.
+According to Thomson Reuters ISI Web of Knowledge, Professor Scolyer is the highest published scientist in the world in the field of melanoma pathology and he also has the highest H index in this field.
 The Fame Report (2011) published by Medical Experts International ranked him the 6th leading melanoma expert in any field or discipline worldwide and the highest ranked melanoma pathologist worldwide.
-In November 2016, he was ranked the world’s 11th leading melanoma expert in any field or discipline and the world’s leading melanoma pathologist.
+In February 2018, he was ranked the world’s 10th leading melanoma expert in any field or discipline and the world’s leading melanoma pathologist.